Skip to content

 Escrow Disputes/Earnest Money Deposits

 Covers claims that arise from alleged failure to pay or refund escrow money, security deposits, taxes or commissions.
-This type of dispute is often included in E&O policies; however, some carriers require an optional endorsement to provide coverage in this area.
+This type of coverage is included in CRES real estate E&O plans or it may be an affordable option.

 Back to Top